themarcba/git-merge-into/README.md

 ## Features

 -   Merge current branches into a list of given branches
+-   Detect if current branch has unstaged changes
--   Check if current branch has unstaged changes.
-(The tool will notify you if there are unstaged changes)
+-   Detect if current branch has unstaged files
 -   Detect if there is a conflict and revert the merge
 -   Detect if a branch doesn't exist
 -   Give a summary of into which branches were actually merged